delfiramirez/master-udl-2009/README.md

 Under the premise of using open source development for a further and smooth implementation in its CMS OpenPHP, efforts were planning the development milestones, mastering the code, and making possible its implementations into other CMSs.

-We start to deploy and work into
+Segmentation of the procces and work was done in

 five essential aspects.
 --------------------------------------------------------------------------------------------------------------------------